penghy27/NGS_analysis/RNAseqAnalysis/README.md

 The following is working on Discovery.
 Running this alignment in /scratch/username/ with a computing node.

-# Comprehensive RNA-Seq Data Processing and Analysis Pipeline
+# Short read alignment of RNA-seq with GSNAP

 ## Overview
-This project focuses on the use of RNA-Seq aligners for genomic analysis tasks like RNA-Sequencing (RNA-Seq).
-We demonstrate the use of short-read aligners like GSNAP, which are splice-aware and can handle the complexity of RNA-Seq data.
-We also cover de-novo transcriptome assembly for cases without a reference genome.
-This repository contains scripts and instructions for trimming reads, building reference genome indexes, aligning reads, and post-alignment processing using various bioinformatics tools.
+This project contains scripts and instructions for trimming reads, building reference genome indexes, aligning reads to a reference genome, and performing post-alignment processing (such as converting SAM to BAM files and indexing BAM files) using various bioinformatics tools.
+We use short-read aligners like GSNAP, which are splice-aware and can handle the complexity of RNA-Seq data.

 ## Methods
 ### 1. Data